kammitama5/kammitama5.github.io/_posts/2024-03-21-Thursday-March-21st.md

 - One thing I always underestimate is how TIRED I will be at the end of the day.
 I had planned to stay up late working, but I ended up falling asleep instead.
 I think it's important to not burn out, so maybe I really needed to do that.
 Besides, I was strangly up at 3am watching Suits lol (just seasons 1 and 2) and pushed a 6am research 1:1 meeting by a day.
 Needless to say, I do have to catch up on two sets of homework, but good news!
-I found out I got into a Quantum-Safe workshops based in IBM Research Zurich that I thought I had *no chance* of getting into, *and* they gave me funding!
+I found out I got into a Quantum-Safe workshop based in IBM Research Zurich that I thought I had *no chance* of getting into, *and* they gave me funding!
+I say this because for this workshop, (1) only 1 student per institution (per department) can be recommended to be admitted to any of the grad summer workshops that year (2) the only workshop I wanted to attend filled up within seconds, and was very popular.
+I was in fact on the waitlist, even though my advisor submitted as soon as the portal opened.
+Fortunately, I got a spot!
 - Zurich has been one of those places that has been within my grasp but the timing has never quite worked out (every academic seems to have a place like this).
 It started pre-grad school, actually, when I wanted to attend ZuriHac.
 Then EuroCrypt is this year in Zurich, but I am interning.
 So we'll see if this also is outside of my grasp.